-The SunCoChem project aims to provide the chemical industry with an alternative to produce oxo-chemicals without using raw materials derived from carbon or oil.
-The project will develop a photoelectrocatalytic tandem reactor to manufacture valuable chemical oxo-products from renewable energies based on CO2, H2O and solar energy.
+The SunCoChem project aimed to provide the chemical industry with an alternative to produce oxo-chemicals without using raw materials derived from carbon or oil.
+The project developed a photoelectrocatalytic tandem reactor to manufacture valuable chemical oxo-products from renewable energies based on CO2, H2O and solar energy.

-This will be achieved by process intensification, coupling a solar-driven CO2 reduction to CO/H2O oxidation to O2 with C-C bond carbonylation reaction catalysed by novel multifunctional hybrid photoelectrocatalysts.
+This was achieved by process intensification, coupling a solar-driven CO2 reduction to CO/H2O oxidation to O2 with C-C bond carbonylation reaction catalysed by novel multifunctional hybrid photoelectrocatalysts.

 Start date – 1 May 2020 End date – 31 October 2024